-EPA reduces natural gas GHG estimates; Pennsylvania reaffirms property law on 'minerals'
+EPA reduces natural gas GHG emission estimates; Pennsylvania reaffirms property law on ‘minerals’ - .PDF file.

 Two recent legal developments have provided some positive news for the US shale gas industry, which, despite a boom in natural gas production due to technological advances, is facing heightened scrutiny from regulators and legislators.